 #15.
 PlayOnLinux– Run Windows Programs On Linux

-PlayOnLinux is one of the best solutions for those who can’t leave some Windows application.
+PlayOnLinux is one of the best solutions for those who can’t leave some Windows applications.
 It allows you to run windows applications on Linux using Wine (originally an acronym for “Wine Is Not an Emulator”).
 It is free software and uses python language and bash commands.
-This tool forced us to add to the must-have applications for Linux list for a unique purpose.
+This tool forced us to add to the must-have applications for the Linux list for a unique purpose.

 #16.
 Xkill– Kill The Linux Program Super Fast

 The Xkill utility forces the X server to close all connections to the user.
 It is used for aborting programs that display windows that are undesirable for a user.
-Even though Linux is known for its stability and error-free functionality, and no matter how advanced and bug-free a system may be, breakdowns can happen.
+Even though Linux is known for its stability and error-free functionality, no matter how advanced and bug-free a system may be, breakdowns can happen.
 The system does hang at some point.
-This is, however, not disastrous as Linux users can utilize Xkill to get rid of “not responding” messages.
+This is, however, not disastrous, as Linux users can utilize Xkill to get rid of “not responding” messages.